mreguant/em-course/menu4.md

 In the fourth lecture, we will talk about how demand actions can contribute to the energy transition, via energy efficiency and demand response.

-In the practical session, we will learn how to use machine learning tools to estimate the response to real-time pricing.
+In the practical session, we will incorporate demand considerations and retail tariffs to our model.

 ## Lecture